 -

-Originally posted by Alamobird View PostI realize that when you need a spare, you need a spare.
+Fortunately, I haven't had to experience a flat in the almost 18 years of ownership.
+However, we and several other TN friends have driven in many areas of the country that the nearest tire shop and/or wrecker would be well over an hour away.
+In those scenarios cell service could be/was spotty or nonexistent.
+Relying on can of sealant or AAA likely would not be a good idea in those situations.Originally posted by Alamobird View PostI realize that when you need a spare, you need a spare.
 On the other hand, I'm curious as to how many of our members have actually taken the spare (of whatever size) out of the trunk and kept on driving for any distance farther than the nearest tire dealer to have the flat tire repaired or replaced.

 My last Taurus SHO did not have a spare.
 Luckily, I never needed one, but that fact was always in the back of my mind on long trips.
-Knowing that, I just like the peace of mind the spare provides.19 years, 168K miles, 48 States X 2 & DC, 9 Canadian provinces, 8 European countries, 3 Caribbean Islands, 3 Hawaiian Islands, 100+ National Park locations, 150+ T-bird events, 190+ retrobird diecasts/models, 13 TOTM pics & some very special friends...THANKS TBN !
+Knowing that, I just like the peace of mind the spare provides.21 years, 174K miles, 48 States X 2 & DC, 9 Canadian provinces, 8 European countries, 3 Caribbean Islands, 3 Hawaiian Islands, 100+ National Park locations, 150+ T-bird events, 190+ retrobird diecasts/models, 13 TOTM pics & some very special friends...THANKS TBN !

 Comment